The Practical Telescope #3

 by Dennis Allen

-Before doing that I first had to replace the focuser I took.
-Novak doesn't have them anymore, so I ordered a basic 1¼" rack-and-pinion focuser from Orion.
+The old focuser was shot, so I ordered a basic 1¼" rack-and-pinion focuser from Orion telescopes.
 Now this new focuser required a slightly larger hole.
 Have you ever tried to drill out a 1¾" hole in an existing 1½" hole?
 Not pretty.
 After chewing up fiberglass, I took a piece a ¼" plywood and drilled a 1¾" pilot hole.
 Then I used the old focuser mount holes to screw down the plywood.
 Worked great.
-Next time, however, I have to remember to create a pilot hole FIRST.
+Next time, however, I have to remember to make a wood jig FIRST.

 [Return to Top]